fern-api/fern/packages/docs/docs/concepts/generators.md

 # Fern Generators

+Code generators run remotely in the cloud.
+The input is a of API Definition file (YAML) and the output is auto generated code.
+Specify the generators you'd like to use in `generators.yml`.

 |  **Name**  |                                       **Description**                                        |   **CLI Command**   |                                            **Library**                                             |
 | :--------: | :------------------------------------------------------------------------------------------: | :-----------------: | :------------------------------------------------------------------------------------------------: |
 |            |                                                                                              |